qusers/Q/tutorials/T4L/README.md

 the published benchmark — charge-maintaining and charge-changing respectively.

 QresFEP needs each mutant residue as its own PDB, positioned on the wild-type backbone.
-PyMOL's mutagenesis wizard does that:
+PyMOL's mutagenesis wizard does that, and `setup_resFEP` drives it — writing the residue PDBs to `mutants/`.
+To build them yourself instead:

 ```bash
 python make_mutants.py 2LZM_prep.pdb mutations_neutral.txt
 pymol -c mutagenesis.pml
 ```

+Pass the directory holding the result to `setup_resFEP -mp`, which is also how to supply residues PyMOL cannot build — its wizard knows the standard twenty, not Q's protonation variants (`ASH`, `GLH`, `HIP`, `LYN`).

 This writes one file per mutation — `ALA39.pdb`, `GLY25.pdb`, and so on: